cosmos/sdk-tutorials/README.md

 * The Inter-Blockchain Communication Protocol
 * Building front- and backends with CosmJS
 * Integrating wallets such as Keplr
-* Relaying in the Cosmos Network
+* Relaying in the Interchain network

 The code and docs for each tutorial are based on a specific version of the software.
 Be sure to follow the tutorial instructions to download and use the right version.

-Use the tutorials landing page as your entry point to articles on [Cosmos blog](https://blog.cosmos.network/), videos on [Cosmos YouTube](https://www.youtube.com/c/CosmosProject/videos), and ways to get help and support.
+Use the tutorials landing page as your entry point to articles on [Interchain blog](https://blog.cosmos.network/), videos on [Interchain YouTube](https://www.youtube.com/c/CosmosProject/videos), and ways to get help and support.

 This repo manages and publishes the developer platform. **If you would like to contribute**, please take a look at our [CONTRIBUTION GUIDELINES](CONTRIBUTING.md) and [/sdk-tutorials/TECHNICAL-SETUP](TECHNICAL-SETUP.md) documents.